SchlossLab/severe-CDI/paper/paper-gfm.md

 training and evaluation process on this intersection dataset.
-The attributable definition is exactly the same as the pragmatic definition for the intersection dataset, as we defined pragmatic severity to use the attributable label when available.
+The attributable definition is exactly the same as the pragmatic definition for the intersection dataset, as we defined pragmatic severity to use the attributable definition when available.
 The performance results on the intersection dataset are shown in the right facets of each panel of [Figure 2](#fig-performance).

 As with the full datasets, the AUROCs of the training sets and test sets were similar within each severity definition.
 The median test set AUROCs were 0.60 for IDSA severity, 0.55 for all-cause severity, 0.59 and for attributable severity.
-The AUROCs on the intersection dataset were significantly different for all-cause vs attributable and all-cause vs IDSA severity (P \< 0.05), but not for IDSA vs attributable severity (P
+The AUROCs on the intersection dataset were significantly different for all-cause versus attributable and all-cause versus IDSA severity (P \< 0.05), but not for IDSA versus attributable severity (P \> 0.05).
+The median test set AUBPRCs were 0.59 for IDSA severity, 0.55 for all-cause severity, 0.58 and for attributable severity.
+Just as with the AUROCs, the AUBPRCs were significantly different for all-cause versus attributable and all-cause versus IDSA severity (P \< 0.05), but not for IDSA versus attributable severity (P
 \> 0.05).
-The median test set AUBPRCs were 0.59 for IDSA severity, 0.55
-for all-cause severity, 0.58 and for attributable severity.
-Just as with the AUROCs, the AUBPRCs were significantly different for all-cause vs attributable and all-cause vs IDSA severity (P \< 0.05), but not for IDSA vs attributable severity (P \> 0.05).
 For all severity definitions, performance dropped between the full dataset and the intersection dataset since fewer samples are available, but this effect is least dramatic for IDSA severity as the full and intersection datasets are more similar for this definition (**?@tbl-counts** B).
 The 95% confidence interval overlaps with the baseline for both AUROC and AUBPRC for all definitions on the intersection dataset except for IDSA severity.

 ## Feature importance.